4 Hurricane Preparedness Tips for Your Stormwater Pond

-According to the National Oceanic and Atmospheric Administration (NOAA), approximately 40% of the American population lives within coastal counties in 2015.
-This coincides with a 40% population increase in these same coastal counties from 1970 to 2010, in an area which makes up only 10% of the country’s total land mass.
-As anyone living along the Atlantic and Gulf Coasts can tell you, populations have only continued to increase over the last five years.
+According to the National Oceanic and Atmospheric Administration (NOAA), approximately 40% of the American population lives within coastal areas, despite the fact that they only make up 10% of the country’s total landmass.
+As anyone who lives on the coast can tell you, populations have continued to increase in recent years.
 It is unsurprising then that a large concern of many homeowners in these areas is the threat of hurricanes and the associated damage.

-Most people in coastal areas typically live on or near man-made stormwater systems, which collect runoff during storms.
-However, these sites can become a concern any time a hurricane approaches an area due to the increased risk of equipment damage and catastrophic flooding.
-The water in stormwater ponds is likely to rise much higher than normal during these events, so it’s important that communities and private property owners take steps to ensure their waterbodies are in proper working condition during hurricane season.
+Most people in coastal areas typically live on or near man-made stormwater systems, which use inlet and outlet structures, forebays, safety benches, and other specialized components to collect runoff during storms.
+However, these sites can become a concern any time a hurricane approaches due to the increased risk of equipment damage and catastrophic flooding.
+The water in stormwater ponds is likely to rise much higher than normal during these events, so it’s important that community associations, municipalities, and private property owners take steps to ensure their waterbodies are in proper working condition during hurricane season.

 1. Remove Debris

 Yard debris should be removed from around the site and streets should be cleaned of trash, since this will be flushed into the ponds via storm drains.
 Even a single plastic bag or soda bottle could effectively block a control structure and keep water from flowing off-site.
 Installing debris guards on control structures can be an effective preventative method, as well as the periodic flushing of trash from street drains.